 Brent: You got your undergraduate degree in Musical Theatre at the University of Cincinnati College–Conservatory of Music, which is known for its outstanding faculty.
 Then you trained in London and Moscow.
 Not many American actors these days get to do theater in Russia.
 What are your most memorable experiences?

 Joe: This answer could go on forever.
 Moscow is an amazing place.
 Despite the horrific political atmosphere that rules the country, the people and culture themselves exist totally removed and unattached from the government’s doings.
 The fascinating thing about Moscow is the sense of history there and within the people—the fact that these people have barely changed in the many centuries they have existed.
 Their strength and resilience are staggering.
 Russian culture has endured rather than evolved.

-Brent: “Endured rather than evolved.“ What a thought-provoking observation!
+Brent: “Endured rather than evolved.“ What a striking observation!

 Joe: Their respect for the arts is one of the most incredible things I have very witnessed.
 It is bone deep in their culture.

 Brent: Right, one thinks of the Hermitage Museum, Bolshoi Ballet, Chekov plays, and other high-profile commitments to the visual and performing arts.

 Joe: Everyone knows Chekhov and goes to the theatre and the ballet and opera.
 There will always be twenty-minute standing ovations where audience members bring bouquets of flowers to their favorite performers.
 It is a sense of love for the arts and a belief that art is the true backbone of their entire culture that is breathtaking and something I have never seen anywhere else in the world.
 It was inspiring beyond belief.